-Avoid unnecessary cesareans
+Reduce unnecessary cesareans

 Practice attachment parenting

-Starting at birth with skin-to-skin contact, continuing with breastfeeding ideally through the first year of life with no solids until at least 6 months or baby’s shows social readiness for food (reaches out for foods you’re eating and wants to put things in her/his mouth), and extending lots of cuddles with skin-to-skin and co-sleeping, encourages transfer of beneficial bacteria to baby and gets us closer to what nature intended.
+Starting at birth with skin-to-skin contact, continuing with breastfeeding ideally through the first year of life with no solids until at least 6 months or baby shows social readiness for food (reaches out for foods you’re eating and wants to put things in her/his mouth), and extending lots of cuddles with skin-to-skin and co-sleeping, encourages transfer of beneficial bacteria to baby and gets us closer to what nature intended.

-Use a probiotic
+Consider a probiotic

 While not all practitioners agree on the value of using probiotics in infants, preliminary research suggests that giving probiotics to babies born via cesarean could lead to health benefits later in life.
 While researchers haven't yet confirmed whether boosting a healthy baby's gut with beneficial bacteria could lead to lower incidence of disease, the hope is that supporting diversity of bacteria may help fight conditions like allergies and autoimmune diseases.
 Probiotics are a perfect example of a process that offers little risk and many possible health benefits, so I encourage moms to both take them during pregnancy and breastfeeding, and give them directly to baby.